• Home

 The Beatitudes of Peace: Meditations on the Beatitudes, Peacemaking, and the Spiritual Life.

-John Dear,
+by John Dear,

 Twenty Third Publications, 2016.